nikseddu/CovidVaccinationPipeline/README.md

 ## Insights

-New York had higher vaccine rates than North Carolina.
+New York had higher vaccine rates than North Carolina for few of the following possible reasons:

-Few possible reasons could be

   - Democratic-leaning states like New York  have implemented more proactive vaccination policies and rolled out vaccination programs earlier compared to Republican-leaning states like North Carolina.